section-engineering-education/engineering-education/content/articles/automatic-sms-verification-with-the-sms-retriever-api-in-android/index.md

 ### Step 3: Setup the XML layout for our project

 We'll create an Edit Text in this section.
-The one-time code obtained from our message will be displayed in this edit text.
+This Edit text will display one-time code obtained from our SMS message.

 ### ActivityMain.xml file